 Prenups in the U.S. often specify that any property brought into the marriage remains separate.
 In fact, over 70% of HelloPrenup users classify their income earned during marriage as separate property in their prenups.
 In addition, inheritances and gifts given during the marriage also frequently stay with the recipient spouse in individualist cultures.
 Overall, prenups in individualist cultures like the U.S. emphasize financial autonomy for each individual rather than the couple as a whole.

-In comparison, collectivist cultures may be more likely to view prenups as contradictory to values of lifetime loyalty and shared sacrifice between spouses.
+In comparison, collectivist cultures may be more likely to view prenups as contradictory to the values of lifetime loyalty and shared sacrifice between spouses.
 This is based on the notion that their culture puts an emphasis on community rather than individuality.
 In many of these cultures, finances may also be considered a private matter between spouses, not to be discussed openly with outside parties, such as an attorney.
-As a result, prenups tend to be rare in collectivist cultures, and even considered taboo.
+As a result, prenups tend to be rare in collectivist cultures and are even considered taboo.

-Religious Influences
+Religious influences

 Attitudes towards prenups also diverge based on religious beliefs, which shape societal values.
 For instance, Christianity teaches that marriage is a divinely ordained covenant relationship.
 As God intends unity, prenups signal a lack of faith in his will and plan.
 However, acceptance varies across denominations.
 Roman Catholics allow prenups as long as the terms are fair and morally sound.
 On the other hand, Fundamentalist and Evangelical Christians strongly oppose prenups as undermining God’s design.